aminebadraoui/MNFST-RAG-UI/README.md

 **Backend:**
 - Node.js with Express
-- Supabase for database and auth
 - JWT for session management
 - PostgreSQL with pgvector

 **Infrastructure:**
-- Hostinger for hosting
-- Supabase for managed database
 - Simple deployment without complex orchestration

 ## 🎯 Key Features